darkquilius/Daily-Planner/README.md

 Plans for the Future:
 - add a function to erase completed tasks -
 - add font awesome images to buttons -
-- attache different colored labels to each event -
+- attach different colored labels to each event -